-Monkfruit is not a sugar alcohol but it is naturally occurring and does not spike blood sugar!
+Monkfruit is not a sugar alcohol but it is naturally occurring and does not spike blood sugar.
 Monkfruit is quickly becoming my favorite keto sweetener!

-Sukrin, Pyure, Swerve, Anthony’s, NuNaturals, and many more can be found in grocery stories or speciality stores and all of them can be purchase on Amazon.
+Sukrin, Pyure, Swerve, Anthony’s, NuNaturals, Lakanto and many more can be found in grocery stories or speciality stores and all of them can be purchase on Amazon.

 In addition to flour and sugar, every baker needs a few extra ingredients in the cupboard to be prepared when the baking bug bites!

 Maple syrup can be used for so much more than waffles and pancakes.
 I use it in my Maple Bacon Cornbread and Spice Cake with Maple Vanilla Frosting!

 I keep sugar free flavored syrups, like this ChocZero Strawberry syrup that is just 1 carb per serving, for recipes like my Strawberry Cake with Strawberry Buttercream.
 ChocZero also has caramel, banana, coconut, vanilla, and raspberry syrups!

 Natural peanut butter is also a great ingredient to keep on hand.
-You can use it to make sauces, swirl into cakes, top your keto pancakes, or make my Butter Cup Brownies!
+You can use it to make sauces, swirl into cakes, top your keto pancakes, or make my Peanut Butter Cup Brownies!
 I buy this in bulk at Costco to save money!

 I also like to keep packets of sweetener on hand, like these WholeEarth packets, for when company is over or I am traveling.

 Lakanto Monkfruit 2:1 Powder Sugar Substitute

 My favorite powdered sweetener for frostings and cakes.
 Monkfruit based so there is not a cooling effect.

-Sukrin Gold - The Natural Brown Sugar Alternative - 1.1 lb Bag
+Sukrin Gold - The Natural Brown Sugar Alternative -

-Granular erythritol for sauces, cookies, or marinades!Continue Reading
+Granular erythritol for sauces, cookies, marinades, and more.